nicksweet/Clink/README.md

 ## Usage

-To start the pairing process, first register for Clink notifications by calling
+To start pairing with new peers, first register for Clink notifications by calling

 ```swift
     let token = Clink.shared.addNotificationHandler { [weak self] (notif: Clink.Notification) in